-AspyreRx is a prescription-only digital treatment indicated to provide cognitive behavioral therapy to patients 18 years or older with T2D.
-The device targets behavior to aid in the treatment of T2D adjunctively with standard-of-care in patients who are under the care of a healthcare provider.
-AspyreRx was reviewed through the FDA's de novo pathway and its authorization created a new class of diabetes digital behavioral therapeutic devices.
-The Company envisions AspyreRx becoming part of the standard-of-care for adult patients with T2D given the clinical evidence supporting its efficacy and safety, its broad label to treat all adult patients with T2D across the entire disease spectrum, its mechanism of action in-line with existing treatment guidelines, its broad accessibility to anyone with a smartphone and the potential cost savings the utilization of AspyreRx can generate for payers and health systems.
+In July 2023, the FDA authorized AspyreRx (formerly BT-001), a prescription only PDT treatment indicated to provide cognitive behavioral therapy to patients 18 years or older with T2D.
+The device targets behavior to aid in the management of type 2 diabetes in patients who are under the care of a healthcare provider.
+It provides cognitive behavioral therapy as a treatment that should be used adjunctively with standard of care.
+AspyreRx was reviewed through the FDA's de novo pathway and its authorization creates a new class of diabetes digital behavioral therapeutic devices.
+AspyreRx is expected to launch in the fourth quarter of 2023.